huggingface/blog/audio-datasets.md

 to listen to in real-time.
 If we hit the play button on the first sample, we can listen to the audio and see the corresponding text.

 The Dataset Preview is a brilliant way of experiencing audio datasets before committing to using them.
-You can pick a dataset on the Hub, scroll through and listen to the samples for the different subsets and splits, and gauge whether it's the right dataset for your needs.
+You can pick any dataset on the Hub, scroll through the samples and listen to the audio for the different subsets and splits, gauging whether it's the right dataset for your needs.
+Once you've selected a dataset, it's trivial to load the data on your device.

 ## Load an Audio Dataset

 One of the key defining features of 🤗 Datasets is the ability to download and prepare a dataset in just one line of Python code.
 This is made possible through the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
 Conventionally, we'd have to download the raw data, extract it from its compressed format, and prepare individual samples and splits.
-Using `load_dataset`, all of the heavy lifting of loading a dataset is done under the hood.
+Using `load_dataset`, all of the heavy lifting is done under the hood.

 Let's take the example of loading the [GigaSpeech](https://huggingface.co/datasets/speechcolab/gigaspeech) dataset from Speech Colab.
-GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems and is one of many datasets available through the Hugging Face Hub.
+GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems and is one of many newly added datasets on the Hugging Face Hub.

-To load the GigaSpeech dataset, we simply have to specify the dataset's identifier `speechcolab/gigaspeech` to the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
-GigaSpeech comes in five different split sizes, ranging from `xs` (10 hours) to `xl`(10,000 hours).
-For the purpose of this tutorial, we'll load the smallest of these splits:
+To load the GigaSpeech dataset, we simply take the dataset's identifier on the Hub (`speechcolab/gigaspeech`) and specify it in the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
+GigaSpeech comes in five configurations of increasing size, ranging from `xs` (10 hours) to `xl`(10,000 hours).
+For the purpose of this tutorial, we'll load the smallest of these configurations.
+The dataset's identifier and the desired configuration are all that we require to download the dataset:

 ```python
 from datasets import load_dataset